slaclab/slacml-school/OnDemand/README.md

 # Set up SLAC computing environment

 Please read and follow the below steps as soon as you can so that we can ensure that we run into minimal issues on the day of the classes.
-If you have any problems, feel free to email Yee at ytl@slac.stanford.edu or to contact us on the SLAC #ml-class Slack channel.
+If you have any problems, feel free to email Yee at ytl@slac.stanford.edu or to contact us on the SLAC #slacml-school Slack channel.

 ## Accounts and Access
 Many of you already have SLAC UNIX accounts, however, the SDF will be using SLAC Windows accounts.
 This is in accordance to a long term goal to simplify our operational infrastructure and reduce the technical debt that we have accumulated.